 Industry Development Initiative:

 To realize the vision set by Cyber Security Task Force (CSTF), NASSCOM DSCI set up an Industry development initiative.
 The main focus of this initiative is to help India become a global hub for cyber security by 2025.
-This initiative focusses on domestic market development for cyber security product and services and Indian Start cyber security startups, export market penetration for Indian services and product industry, work with the government to have conducive policy to encourage start up ecosystem, support co-creation and innovation in Cyber security and privacy, establish technical infrastructure to enable R&D, innovation, product development and testing in the area of cyber security.
-Creating quality human capital to meet the cyber security and data privacy talent requirements.
+This initiative focusses on domestic market development for cyber security product and services, especially for Indian Startups, export market penetration for Indian services and product industry, work with the government to have conducive policy to encourage start up ecosystem, support co-creation and innovation in Cyber security and privacy, establish technical infrastructure to enable R&D, innovation, product development and testing in the area of cyber security and Creating quality human capital to meet the cyber security and data privacy talent requirements.

 Advance Existing policies and Institutional mechanisms